We shall introduce homological and representation stability by studying the topology of configuration spaces.

 abstract)

-Representation Stability is a phenomenon observed in many families of spaces - such as the pure braid groups, flag varieties, etc. - where the (co)homologies of a growing family of spaces stabilize as representations of a group.
+Representation Stability is a phenomenon observed in many families of spaces - such as the pure braid groups, flag varieties, etc. - where the (co)homologies of a growing family of spaces stabilize as representations of the symmetric groups.

 In this talk I will explain this phenomenon by focussing on (pure) braid groups as an example, with an emphasis on lots of pictures and minimal prerequisites.